What's the Difference Between Humidifier and Oil Diffuser?

-A nebulizing oil diffuser is considered to be one of the most effective styles on the market.
-The device contains a tube where oil is added.
+A nebulizing oil diffuser, or nebulizer, is considered to be one of the most effective styles on the market.
+The device contains a tube where drops of essential oil are added.
 Air blows across the top of the tube, sucking oil up to the top of the tube and dispersing it out into the room around it.

 A heat diffuser relies on warmth to evaporate oil and disperse it out into the air.
 You may add oil to a basin over the top of a warming candle or light, or you might place it on a filter or pad.
 The heat warms the oil particles, causing them to break off and float into the air.

 A reed diffuser is the simplest model of all oil diffusers.
 Essential oil is poured into a tall vessel with a narrow mouth.
 Several reeds are placed into the vase, and their wicking structures pull oil up to the tops of the reeds, where it evaporates out into the air.

 An evaporative diffuser uses airflow rather than heat to disperse oil particles.
 You place a few drops of oil on a filter pad that is placed over the top of a fan.
 The fan causes the oil to evaporate out into the room, swirling the aroma around the space.

 A humidifier with essential oils can bring several benefits to your health and your home.
 Having adequate humidity in your house can help to alleviate sinus infections and colds and keep your mucus membranes well-moisturized.
 Higher humidity can also be helpful in treating skin conditions like eczema and dry skin.